-A guardianship attorney is a lawyer who specializes in Guardianship, the legal appointment of one person to make decisions on behalf of another person because they are unable to do so themselves.
+A guardianship attorney is a lawyer who specializes in Guardianship, the legal appointment of one person, a Legal Guardian, to make decisions on behalf of another person, known as a Ward, because they are unable to do so themselves.

 After the death of a parent, a guardianship attorney can help ensure that a minor child's interests are protected and that a suitable guardian is appointed, regardless a legal guardian was named in the deceased's Will.